 OkCupid found that the best pictures have a shallow depth of field, meaning the subject is in sharp focus while the background is blurred.
 This creates a professional, visually appealing effect.

-Rather than delve into the optics behind this effect, here's a simple explanation: A shallow depth of field comes from using a wide-open aperture, marked by low f-numbers like f/1.8 or f/2.2.
+Rather than go into the weeds of the optics behind this effect, here's a simple explanation: A shallow depth of field comes from using a wide-open aperture, marked by low f-numbers like f/1.8 or f/2.2.
 For two photos taken at the same distance, a lower f-number produces a shallower depth of field.

 OkCupid’s analysis also produced an interactive plot that shows how the f-number correlates with user-attractiveness scores, alongside examples of each photo type.
 For obvious reasons, they restricted this analysis to photos taken with cameras capable of a wide range of apertures.